*Flu shots available while supplies last. See pharmacist for details. Age restrictions apply in some states.

 Common side effects of the flu vaccine include: soreness, redness or swelling at the injection site, fever, headache, nausea, and muscle aches.

-Egg Allergy: Since eggs are used in the production of some flu vaccines, those with a life-threatening egg allergy should only receive a flu shot in a medical facility that is prepared to handle a severe allergic reaction (difficulty breathing, swelling of the eyes or lips, wheezing).
-Those who have experienced only hives from a flu shot may still receive the vaccine.
+Egg Allergy: Eggs are used in the production of some flu vaccines.
+Those who experience only hives after eating eggs or egg-containing products may still receive any flu vaccine formulation appropriate for their age and health status.
+Those with a more severe egg allergy should only receive a flu shot in a medical facility that is prepared to handle a severe allergic reaction (difficulty breathing, swelling of the eyes or lips, wheezing).

 Yes.
 Those who have been vaccinated may still get the flu.
 This can be caused by one or more of the following:

-Be sure to always read the product label to understand the active ingredient(s), uses, warnings, doses, and directions.
-For questions and help with product selection, talk to your Rite Aid pharmacist or other healthcare professional.
+Always read the product label to understand the active ingredient(s), uses, warnings, doses, and directions.
+For questions and help with product selection, consult your Rite Aid pharmacist or other healthcare professional.